levibrooke/um-what-day-is-it/design.md

 ### Experience
 - 1 year as a contractor working for digital agencies
-- 3 years as SDE at Amazon Web Services on the Sign-in Team
+- 3 years as a SDE at Amazon Web Services on the Sign-in Team
 - Previous experience working in digital marketing
 - Served in the US Coast Guard